 Car park fines, towing and clamping

-Different laws apply depending if you park on public land, which incudes roads and council parking, or private land, which includes commercial car park buildings and shop car parks.
+Different laws apply depending if you park on public land, which includes roads and council parking, or private land, which includes commercial car park buildings and shop car parks.

 Parking on the road or in council car parks